wellposed/vector-vectorized/notes.md

-# vectorized operations, using clang
+# vectorized operations, using C with cpu intrinsics